felixpleiva/Plastic_responses_DGRP_lines/README.md

 The software and R packages associated with each script are enlisted in the corresponding R session file.

 ## Licence
-This repository is provided by the authors under the [MIT] (https://opensource.org/licenses/MIT) License.
+This repository is provided by the authors under the MIT License (https://opensource.org/licenses/MIT).

 ## Further information
 For any further information, please contact me: Félix P. Leiva, email: felixpleiva@gmail.com